3rd September 2012

 More significantly, we also noted very soon, an area on the south-eastern shore of Anak-Krakatau that emitted a large plume of steam.
 The local crew/guides who joined our group looked very surprised and worried, as we all noticed these major changes.
-I first thought this was the result of new geothermal activity, but first realized later that this was in fact a new lava flow.
+I first thought this was the result of new geothermal activity, but first realized later that this was in fact two new lava flow.
 The lava flow have extended the seashore on the eastern side of Anak by some (maybe up to 100m), apparent in the satellite images I compared below.
-The lava flow probably started on the 2nd of September, and I observed the last hours of its being produced, on the 3rd September.
-The crater walls on the eastern and western side (above the lava flow) have experienced a partial collapse, evident in the photos underneath.
+Another lava flow occured on the Western flank, but is smaller than the Eastern lava-flow.
+The lava flows probably started on the 2nd of September, and I observed the last hours of its being produced, on the 3rd September.
+The crater walls on the eastern and western side (above the lava flows) have experienced a partial collapse, evident in the photos underneath.

 Modis Hotspots were recorded starting the 2nd to the 4th of September, indicating the start and the end of the eruption.

 For more photos of the new lava flows, see article-page from my visit to Krakatau from October 2012.